Summary: Orlando really wants to see Viggo out of those clothes.

 Orlando follows him, pulls even with him, matches his stride.
 "Dominic thinks you're talking bollocks with your -" and God, but he knows there's a right word to use here, a clever word, but he's not quite quick enough to think of it now when he needs it - "your wardrobe philosophy."

 "I'd be interested to know how Dominic ended up forming an opinion on that," says Viggo.
 "I don't remember talking to him about it.
-Also, I don't have
+Also, I don't have a wardrobe philosophy."

 And going by his baffled smile, he really doesn't; it was Orlando who assumed that if Viggo said it, it had to involve deep thoughts and still waters and so forth.